xinyiW915/quality-energy/PCS-2024/README.md

 - [x] Read Bitrate for Raw Video
 - [x] Downsample 4K to 1080p and 720p
 - [x] Hardware Power Measurement:
-  - 2 duplicate times for 4K videos
+  - 2 duplicate times for 4K videos (this can be adapted, 2 is the usual number)
-  - 12 duplicate times for 1080p and 720p videos
+  - 12 duplicate times for 1080p and 720p videos (this can be adapted, 12 is the usual number)
 - [x] Software Power Measurement:
-  - No duplicate time for 4K and 1080p videos
+  - No duplications required for 4K and 1080p videos due to the high sampling rate
-  - 2 duplicate times for 720p videos
+  - 2 duplicate times for 720p videos (this can be adapted, 2 is the usual number)
 - [x] Read Bitrate for Raw Duplicate Video

 ### Encoding
-- [x] Encode with Different QP Levels: [10, 20, 30, 40, 50]
+- [x] Encode at different QP levels: [10, 20, 30, 40, 50]
-- [x] Hardware Power Measurement: Repeat 10 times
+- [x] Hardware Power Measurement: Repeat X times (these reps have been tested for conformance with a t-test, 10 is the usual number)
-- [x] Software Power Experiment: No repeat time
+- [x] Software Power Experiment: No repeat time (because of the high sampling rate)
 - [x] Read Bitrate for Encoded Video
 - [x] Calculate Encoding Energy Consumption

 ### Decoding

-- [x] Hardware Power Measurement: Repeat 10 times
+- [x] Hardware Power Measurement: Repeat X times (these reps have been tested for conformance with a t-test, 10 is the usual number)
-- [x] Software Power Experiment: No repeat time
+- [x] Software Power Experiment: Different repetitions based on resolution
-- [x] Without Writing the Decoded File
 - [x] Calculate Decoding Energy Consumption

+*Note: During decoding no data are stored locally.*

-### Measure Quality
+### Measuring Quality
-- [x] Upsample Decoded Downsampled Videos to 4K
+- [x] Upsample Decoded Downsampled Videos to 4K (native spatial resolution)
 - [x] Calculate PSNR
 - [x] Calculate VMAF